r2c-CSE/semgrep-findings-to-csv-github-action/README.md

   * Get your projects
   * Dump a JSON file for each projects
   * Combines the per project JSON files into a single JSON files for the full Organization
-  * Converts the combined JSON file into a CSV file
+  * Converts the combined JSON file into a CSV & XLSX file
-  * Saves the CSV file as an Artifact in GitHUb actions.
+  * Saves the CSV & XLSX file as an Artifact in GitHUb actions.
 The Artifact name is "Findings-Current Time -- Current Date"

 ## Other Settings
 * Inspect and configure cron job in GitHub Action .github/workflows/actions.yml